istvanp/CakePHP-AppDecorator/README.md

 Note that you can use `decorateFirst` even when your query has the possibility to return multiple rows.
 `decorateFirst` actually adds a `LIMIT 1` to your query similar to the `first` find method.

+## Associations
+If your model contains any binds (hasOne, HABTM, hasMany), they can be decorated if they are nested into a parent record.

+**This section is a work in progress.**